Summer Programs Frequently Asked Questions

 Summer Programs Financial Aid is available for Middle and High School Academic Enrichment Program students.

-The priority deadline to submit a completed Summer Programs Financial Aid application form with accompanying IRS documentation is January 31, 2025.
+The priority deadline to submit a completed Summer Programs Financial Aid application form with accompanying IRS documentation is January 31, 2026.
 The Financial Aid application form is available in the Summer Programs Student Account Portal after the application is submitted.

-After the priority deadline, it is still possible to submit the Choate Summer Programs Financial Aid application form and upload IRS documents for consideration of any funds that are available.
+After the priority deadline, it is still possible to submit the Choate Summer Programs Financial Aid application form and upload IRS documents for consideration of any remaining funds that are available.

 Financial information provided to the Choate Admission Office by current Choate students and applicants for the academic year is not shared with Summer Programs.